 Use an electric mixer, sprinkle one package yeast over milk mixture and add a little flour at a time while mixing, until the dough resembles cake batter consistency, approximately 1 1/2 cups flour.
 Cover saucepan, set in a warm place and allow to rise for two hours.

 Add salt, baking powder and soda, stir to combine.
 Add enough flour to resemble a soft biscuit dough, approximately 2 1/2 cups flour.
 Cover and allow to set in the refrigerator for 2 hours, or up to 24 hours to make ahead.

 For instructional photos on preparing the cinnamon rolls, click here.

 Turn dough out onto a surface lightly dusted with flour, knead and add additional flour as needed, or until dough has lost some of its stickiness.
 Knead about 2 to 3 minutes.
 On a lightly floured surfaced, using a rolling pin, roll dough to 1/4" thick rectangle.

 Evenly spread melted butter on dough, leave about 1/2" around the edges unbuttered.
 In a small bowl, combine cinnamon with sweetener, sprinkle evenly over butter.
-Next, sprinkle the pomegranate seeds on the dough.
+Next, sprinkle the pomegranate seeds, or other optional fillings, on the dough.

 Start rolling the dough at the end closest to you.
 Roll up the dough, tightening the log as you go.
 After the dough is rolled, pinch the seam to close.
 Use a serrated knife and cut the rolls into even pieces, about 1 1/2" to 2" each.
 The yield is approximately 20 cinnamon rolls.
 Place the rolls on a parchment lined or non-stick cookie sheet.
 Make sure the rolls are slightly touching.